WATCH: Former Texas Marine relives helping family after rollover that ejected two children in San Angelo - NewsBreak

 “My heart dropped, not one little girl but two little girls.
 There really is no words to explain,” said Almazan.

-He said he has been replaying the scene over and over in his head with little to almost no sleep since the incident.
+He said he was replaying the scene over and over in his head with little to almost no sleep since the incident.

 “What could I have done differently?
 I felt like I froze for so long, standing over her, and seeing the images, hearing her cry from the pain,” said Almazan.